yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: More clearly, the language didn't helped you to structure your program.
 fr: En gros, il n'y avait pas d'aide pour structurer votre code.

-en: In order to limit the number of bugs, particularly for huge programs, we started to thing about how to best organize computer programs.
+en: In order to limit the number of bugs, particularly for huge programs, we started to thin about how to best organize computer programs.
 en: In the end, from the imperatives language culture, it produced the Object Oriented programming (OOP).
 en: Beware, the Object Oriented programming isn't a miracle.
 Proof?
 How many bug-free software do you use?
 en: Furthermore, OOP doesn't fit all problems.